ogmacorp/PyAOgmaNeo/docs/imageencoder.rst

     :param inputs: ([FloatBuffer]) list of input float buffers representing the image of the dimensions described in the initialization.
 If using regular RGB images, the values in this buffer should be in the range [0, 1] (not [0, 255])
     :param learnEnabled: (boolean) whether or not to enable learning (if False, will only perform inference).
 Defaults to True

-.. function:: ImageEncoder.reconstruct(self, reconCs)
+.. function:: ImageEncoder.reconstruct(self, reconCIs)

-    Reconstruct (reverse the encoding of) a given CSDR (reconCs).
+    Reconstruct (reverse the encoding of) a given CSDR (reconCIs).
 This action perform the oppositive of regular inference - get the inputs given the output representation.
     After this function is called, the reconstructions for all inputs will be updated/generated.
 This can then be retrieved with ImageEncoder.getReconstruction (described below).

-    :param reconCs: (IntBuffer) CSDR to reconstruct
+    :param reconCIs: (IntBuffer) CSDR to reconstruct

 .. function:: ImageEncoder.getReconstruction(self, index)